 Many great leaders and influencers also sing the virtues of doing your best.
-Prolific spiritualist Marianne Williams emphasizes the importance of this in her highly popular book, A Return to Love (which I also highly recommend!).
-In her book, she writes, “Serving three people is as important as serving 300.”
+Prolific spiritualist Marianne Williamson emphasizes the importance of this in her highly popular book, A Return to Love (which I also highly recommend!).
+In her book she writes, “Serving three people is as important as serving 300.”
 In other words, the point is to put all our efforts into the quality of what we are producing!

 As a public speaker and anti-racism educator who is focused on empowering people to be their best, I put the same effort into delivering my message, whether it’s to three or 300 people.
 It doesn’t matter the number of people I reach, if I can influence those three people as a result, I am on the way to accomplishing my goals, which brings me so much joy (and which, I’ll add, brings me so much more satisfaction than striving for perfection ever did).